Macroscopic Matter Wave Quantum Tunnelling: RESULTS

-Although the trajectory of the tunneling pulse in Fig. \ref{fig:growth} has mapped out the internal dynamics of the condensate reservoir, the conventional TOF method was utilized for further confirmation.
-A step-kick was applied with a relatively low kick strength to prevent any tunneling.
-After a holding time, the BEC was then released from ODT.
-The position of the center of mass (CM) of the atomic cloud was measured with 10 ms TOF.
-This was performed for various holding times, from 10~ms to 30~ms with 2~ms time resolution.
-Periodic oscillations of the CM displacements were found and the variation of the initial velocity out of trap was derived.
-The momentum oscillation inside the ODT, the excited collective mode, was mapped as the CM spatial oscillation after TOF.
-The result is as Fig.~\ref{fig:dynamics}, which shows sinusoidal oscillations for both $V_y $ and $V_z$, but with a $\pi/2$ relative phase shift.
-The time period of oscillation is 20 ms that is in good agreement with the repetition rate of pulse.
-The amplitudes of the velocity oscillation are $V_{z,y}=1.5~\rm{\mu{m}/ms}$ and the maximum kinetic energy per atom is then $\rm{^{87}Rb}$ calculated to be 23.5 nK that is lower than the effective trap depth.
-It is worthy to note that the created BEC was with a sound velocity of 0.60 $\rm{\mu{m}/ms}$, and a chemical potential of 3.8~nK.
+Although the trajectory of the output pulse in Fig.~\ref{fig:growth}j has mapped out the internal dynamics of the condensate reservoir, the conventional TOF method was utilized for further confirmation.
+The momentum oscillation inside the ODT, the excited collective mode, was mapped as the CM (center of mass) spatial oscillation after TOF.
+The result is as in Fig.~\ref{fig:dynamics}, which shows sinusoidal oscillations for both the velocities in y and z directions ($V_y $ and $V_z$), but with a $\pi/2$ relative phase shift.
+The time period of oscillation is 20 ms which is in good agreement with the trap frequency.
+The amplitude of the velocity oscillation is $V_{z,y}=1.5~\rm{\mu{m}/ms}$ and the kinetic energy per atom is calculated to be 23.5 nK which is lower than the trap depth (38 nk).
+It is worthy to note that the created $\rm{^{87}Rb}$ BEC is with a sound velocity of 0.60 $\rm{\mu{m}/ms}$, and a chemical potential of 3.8~nK.

+In a three-dimensional trap, the pure CM rotation mode, which is the lowest collective excitation mode with the rotation frequency $\omega=\omega_0$ and the angular momentum $l=1$\cite{Stringari:1996vi,Dalfovo1999}, evidently, is the most dominating mode by applying a weak perturbation.
+Using the TOF measurement, the observed trajectory and the distribution of atom number confirmed that the kick excites a collective rotational mode in the condensate with an energy lower than the potential barrier.
+The output matter wave pulse from the reservoir are due to quantum tunnelling.
+In this process, the output pulses and the reservoir itself remain in the phase of quantum degeneracy.